Board of Directors

 Jim Dunkin retired in 2008 from the Army Corps of Engineers at Lake Red Rock after 26 years of service.
 Jim and his wife Lana have always lived in the Twin Cedars school district where he has been very active in TC athletics, having coached 28 seasons of both boys and girls sports.
 Jim is a Vietnam era veteran of the Army, has served on the Marion County Development Commission, and has been very active with the Twin Cedars Athletic Boosters.

-Most of my working career has been spent in the Not-For-Profit world.
-I have served as Executive Director for Neighbor To Neighbor Ministries and Hope Faith Ministries both located in Kansas City, Missouri; Program Manager at the Christian Opportunity Center in Pella, Iowa; and I am currently serving as Executive Director of the Historic Pella Trust.
+Most of my working career has been spent in the not-for-profit world.
+I have served as Executive Director for Neighbor To Neighbor Ministries and Hope Faith Ministries both located in Kansas City, Missouri; Program Manager at the Christian Opportunity Center in Pella, Iowa; and served as Executive Director of the Historic Pella Trust.

 I moved to Knoxville in 1960, and enjoyed growing up in Knoxville.
 I started working at the Grand Theater at an early age.
 I was married in 1974 and raised three wonderful children.
 Since retiring from 3M, I have been involved in many volunteer activities.
 Most recently, I was instrumental in the reopening of the Grand Theater.
 I attend Trinity Lutheran Church and have been the high school Sunday School teacher and Youth Group leader for 25 years.